StructLab/CCSTMS-Data-Model/README.md

 ## License

-This repository follows a specific license agreement for authorized usage.
-Please refer to the `LICENSE` file for more information.
+This repository follows *EUPL* license agreement for authorized usage.
+Please refer to the [European Union Public License](https://eupl.eu/1.2/en/) for more information.

 ## Contributing

 We welcome feedback and contributions from domain experts and end-users.
-If you have suggestions or need clarification, please open an issue or submit a pull request.
+If you have suggestions, encounter any issues, or need clarification, please open an issue [here](https://github.com/StructLab/CCS-TMS-1.0/issues) or submit a pull request.
+Alternatively, you can also add comments directly on the relevant file/section in [Polarion](https://polarion.rail-research.europa.eu/polarion/#/project/SPT2TS/wiki/TCCS%20SD1%20-%20Data%20Model/TCCS%20SD1%20-%20Introduction%20to%20Data%20Model)

 ---